multifactor/trust-center/README.md

 [Multifactor](https://github.com/multifactor) |
 [Author](https://github.com/VCNinc)

 The Multifactor Trust Center provides tools for interacting with trusted computing devices such as Intel SGX and AWS Nitro enclaves.
-Validate attestation documents, verify cryptographic proofs, and encrypt secrets using PGP for use in enclaves, either manually via the online portal (trust.multifactor.com) or programmatically via the trust-center SDK.
+Validate attestation documents, verify cryptographic proofs, and encrypt secrets for use in enclaves using PGP, either manually via the online portal (trust.multifactor.com) or programmatically via the trust-center SDK.
 The trust center is entirely open source, requires no network connectivity, and is hosted on GitHub pages to ensure public auditability.

 Note: The SDK uses crypto.X509Certificate for certificate validation and thus requires Node.js v15.6.0 or later.